1. Home

 Details tab

-• The General section is where you can edit the Experience Name.
+• Edit the Experience Name.
 If you change the name, adjust the URL Path to match.

 • Search Engine Directive is where you set up direction for search engine crawlers.
 In this panel you can also turn on Cookie Consent toggle, and add up to three External IDs for tracking your Content assets in the Templated Experience.